Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_2/_index.md

 - `task2("Tshepo")` should print `Hello Tshepo!`
 - `task2()` should print `Hello Friend!`.
 Note that we are passing in no arguments here.

-If you aren't sure about anything related to what needs to be done here, please check the hard prerequisites above.

 ## Check your understanding!

 - How do function arguments/parameters work?